mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/forms/_index.md

 ### Form submission

-When the form is submitted, either by executing a slash command or clicking a submit button, the form's `submit` call will be performed.
+When the form is submitted, either by executing a slash command or clicking a submit button, the form's `submit` call is performed.
 The call request will include the App, user, channel, and team IDs in the context; the current values of the form are also included.

 ## Slash command arguments